-Years ago, I sought out Helvey’s advice on how everyday Americans could go about fighting against migrant abuse.
-So I know from first-hand experience how adamant this paragon of nonviolent strategy is about what the first step for taking action should be.
-The first step is always developing a grand strategy, which begins with creating a vision of tomorrow.
+Helvey is adamant that the first step for taking action is always developing a grand strategy, which begins with creating a vision of tomorrow.
 He wouldn’t dare proceed to discuss specific, ground-level actions without discussing grand strategy.

 Keep reading to discover what grand strategy is, why you need one to make your racial justice actions more powerful, and how you can create one by answering a few simple questions.